-As part of the MBA program at Manchester Metropolitan University, you are able to take part in a two-week international study-trip.
+As part of the MBA program at Manchester Metropolitan University, you are able to take part in a one week international study-trip.
 This trip helps you understand how business operates in other parts of the world, alongside providing a unique opportunity to build up your network of connections.

 Taking the trip internationally alongside the other students on the course is also a great chance to bond with one another, and to learn how to potentially help each other in business in the future.

 To help you understand more about the international study-trip at Manchester Metropolitan University, we have looked into this year’s trip to Buenos Aires in Argentina, and why it was such a great success.

 Many universities choose China as their study-trip destination, and this has certainly been the case for us in the past.

 As the world's second-largest economy and the largest for purchasing power, China is a global hub for business.
 Despite this, the rate of economic growth in China has started to slow, and the difference in culture and language was sometimes seen as a big hurdle for students.

 As the world's 25th-largest economy, and the second-largest in South America, Argentina is big for business.
 More than 100 UK companies operate in Argentina, including more than 30 FTSE 100 companies, such as HSBC, Unilever, and BT.